-The meadow, along with views of the sea, make Tap Mun a perfect spot for picnics (and also camping).
+The meadow, along with views of the sea, makes Tap Mun a perfect spot for picnics (and also camping).
 Just be careful – you’ll be sharing the meadows with its local inhabitants – feral cows.
-Lot’s and lot’s of feral cows roam the hill tops of Grass Island.
+Lot’s and lot’s of feral cows roam the hilltops of Grass Island.

-As long as you don’t disturb them, they don’t disturb you.
+As long as you don’t disturb them, they won’t disturb you.
 Although, there is an enormous amount of cow dung on the island!
 Make sure you don’t step into it.